ricdigi/jacobian_benchmark/README.md

 ## Usage

-Run the main script to profile the implementations:
+Run the main script to benchmark the implementations:
 ```sh
 python main.py
 ```

+The benchmark at the moment tests the performance of the implementations for increasing dimensions of the dynamical system.
+The system used is the n_link_pendulum_on_cart from sympy models.py.
 Results will be stored in the `data` directory.